-Example 2: Stereo setup
+Example 2: Stereo setup with active subwoofer

-This example describes how to set up a stereo passive filtered audio system with use of one AS2.100.
-This setup is shown in Figure 4.
+This example describes how to set up a stereo passive filtered audio system plus an active subwoofer (with or without filtering) with use of one AS2.100.
+This setup is shown in Figure 5.
 At first you have only a AS2.100 with no cables connected.

 - 1. Plug- in the power connector and switch the module to ON - 2.
 Power up the module by the control panel or remote - 3.
-Start the pc program, Hypex filter design - Plug-in the USB cable (assumed that you've already installed the software as described in chapter "Software installation") - 5.
-Wait for automatic connection, a popup is displayed as in Figure 7.
+Start the pc program, Hypex filter design - 4.
+Plug-in the USB cable (assumed that you've already installed the software as described in chapter "

+Software installation")

+- 5. Wait for automatic connection, a popup is displayed as in Figure 8.
 If connection is not automatic the press the "connect" button.
 If there is no response there is a problem with the USB connection or your operating system that can not detect the USB device - 6.
-Set the system to the desired setup, for this example stereo left because the left speaker holds the AS2.100 module
+Set the system to the desired setup, for this example stereo left because the left speaker holds the AS2.100 module - 7.
+Set the Subout control to L+R, because one subwoofer is used

-- 7. When needed set the desired input, for now just leave it Auto detect.
-Note that in auto detect the USB source is selected when the module is connected to the pc - 8.
-Switch to the Filter design Window under view, or press ctrl+f - 9.
-Fill in your biquads with the desired filters, in this preliminary software the left channel is channel 1 and the right channel is channel 2.
-For the stereo setup you don't need to set any filtering, but you got the ability to use them - 10.
-Even when you don't want to use the filters you still need to set them.
-Press download, or use ctrl+F9 - 11.
-When the download is complete the setup is done - 12.
-Connect the right speaker to the Amplifier out connector - 13.
+- 8. When needed set the desired input, for now just leave it Auto detect.
+Note that in auto detect the USB source is selected when the module is connected to the pc - 9.
+Switch to the Filter design Window under view, or press ctrl+f - 10.
+Fill in your biquads with the desired filters.
+For the stereo setup you don't need to set any filtering for channel 1(left speaker) and channel 2 (right speaker), but you got the ability to use them - 11.
+Set your Subwoofer filtering if required - 12.
+Even when you don't want to use the filters you still need to set them to unity.
+Press download, or use ctrl+F9 - 13.
+When the download is complete the setup is done - 14.
+Connect the right speaker to the Amplifier out connector and your subwoofer to the Line out Sub - 15.
 Present your audio source